TALI-OSU/Curriculum/Calculator_with_JavaScript.md

     * We check in on that student more often to make sure they are doing well.
   * Tantrum
     * Ask to take a break or a walk with them or just watch
-    * The students are mostly too young for the lesson
     * Scale back our lesson to do less.
     * Take 5 minute breaks